CarletonComputerScienceSociety/website/content/news/2024-2025/2024-10-29-carleton-computer-science-society-levy-referendum.md

 To support this levy, please vote on **November 12-13, 2024**, via the online ballot sent to your cMail account.
 Voting only takes a moment, but your involvement will make a lasting difference for the Computer Science community at Carleton.

-If you have any questions feel free to contact us at [info@ccss.carleton.ca](mailto:info@ccss.carleton.ca).
+If you have any questions feel free to contact us at [bod@ccss.carleton.ca](mailto:bod@ccss.carleton.ca).

 <br/>